isabellaPhung/UCSC-CSE123-S25/doc/common/goal_statement.md

-Create a device that manages the users responsibilities and discourages users procrastination.
+Create a device that assist users in scheduling time and adhering to their schedules.